-Unfortunately, there are a several compromises to take into consideration with the all-on-4 technique.
-The osseo-integration of an implant – where the bone fuses to the implant takes 16 weeks to mature, with some initial integration occurring by 8 weeks.
-When the implants are loaded with teeth the day they go in, you rely only on the mechanical stability of the “screw pattern” only, achieving only 40-50% of the implant’s bony attachment potential.
+There are some compromises with the all-on-4 technique.
 With the All-on-4 technique, long-term success for implant maintenance at only 10 years is low – at about 94%.
 Studies do not exist for longer periods.
 In addition, the prosthesis with the fewer implants also typically requires more repairs.
-Also, the prosthesis tend to be shorter, with 10-12 teeth per arch rather than 14.
 In addition, the angled implants require costly angled abutments, utilize small screws with lower torque values, breaking more often and requiring repairs.

 An additional compromise is the prosthesis typically has less teeth, maybe 10 per arch instead of 12-14.
 This is one of the ways to improve longevity – by decreasing the span of teeth.

 The small number of implants – 4 – can lead to overloading of the implants during their initial integration phase, and lead to loss of the prosthesis.
 The same can occur with the final prosthesis.
 In the upper arch, the maxilla, this decreases the overall longevity and long-term success of the procedure, compared to when 6 or 8 implants are placed.